tanema/behaviourtree.lua/README.md

 # BehaviourTree.lua
 ![Build Status](https://github.com/tanema/behaviourtree.lua/workflows/lua-busted-tests/badge.svg)

 A Lua implementation of Behavior Trees ported from javascript [here](http://github.com/Calamari/BehaviorTree.js).
-They are useful for implementing AIs.
-If you need more information about Behavior Trees, look on [GameDevAI](http://aigamedev.com), there is a nice [video about Behavior Trees from Alex Champandard](http://aigamedev.com/open/article/behavior-trees-part1/).
-There is also a nice read of [Björn Knafla](http://www.altdevblogaday.com/author/bjoern-knafla/) explaining how [explaining how Behavior Trees work](http://www.altdevblogaday.com/2011/02/24/introduction-to-behavior-trees/).
+They are useful for implementing behavior for video games or more complex systems.

 ## Installation
 Just copy the lib folder into your project folder, rename it (example: 'behaviourtree')

-#### For Plain Lua
-`BehaviourTree = require('behaviourtree/behaviour_tree')`
+- Lua: `local BehaviourTree = require('behaviourtree/behaviour_tree')`
-#### For Love 2D
-`BehaviourTree = require('behaviourtree') --uses init.lua file`
+- Love2D: `local BehaviourTree = require('behaviourtree') --uses init.lua file`

 ## How to use